Vargas Certified Family Home in Meridian, ID

 Cons

-• pro They were never heard from again and never seen after admission.
+• pro The family was never heard from again and their parents were never seen after admission.

-• pro There was no communication for months, and no services were provided.
+• pro There was no communication for months, leaving the family with no services.

-• pro The family discovered after months that the parents were never officially on service.
+• pro Their family member reportedly deteriorated because they were never officially on service.

 • pro They rated Finding Home an F.